 If you don’t follow these rules, then you could face fines or even lose your business.
 That’s why it’s important that you know how to properly disclose your links so that you don’t run into any issues down the line.

-In this post, I will cover what an affiliate disclaimer is and why they’re important for both affiliate marketers and customers alike.
+In this post, I will cover what an affiliate link disclaimer is and why they’re important for both affiliate marketers and customers alike.

 I will also show you how to properly disclose your affiliate disclaimer, and if you don’t know how to phrase yours, I will provide some affiliate disclosure examples below.

-Affiliate Link Disclaimer TOC
+Affiliate Link Disclaimer Table of Contents